neondatabase/website/content/docs/import/import-from-postgres.md

 ## Database object ownership considerations

 Roles created in the Neon console, including the default role created with your Neon project, are automatically granted membership in the [neon_superuser](/docs/manage/roles#neon_superuser) role.
 This role can create roles and databases, and it can select, insert, update, or delete data from all databases in your Neon project.
 However, the `neon_superuser` is not a PostgreSQL `superuser`.
 It cannot run `ALTER OWNER` statements to grant ownership of database objects.
-As a result, if you granted ownership of database objects in your source database to different roles, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your Neon database if steps are not taken to avoid them.
+As a result, if you granted ownership of database objects in your source database to different roles, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your Neon database.

 <Admonition type="note">
 Regardless of `ALTER OWNER` statement errors, a restore operation still succeeds because assigning ownership is not necessary for the data itself to be restored.
 The restore operation will still create tables, import data, and create other objects.